montanaflynn/stats/README.md

 ## Contributing

-First of all, if you havn't already, a star would show your support for the project and be very much appreciated!
-If you have any suggestions, criticism or bug reports please [create an issue](https://github.com/montanaflynn/stats/issues) and I'll do my best to accomodate you.
+If you have any suggestions, criticism or bug reports please [create an issue](https://github.com/montanaflynn/stats/issues) and I'll do my best to accommodate you.
+In addition simply starring the repo would show your support for the project and be very much appreciated!

 ### Pull Requests